-I currently work at Bocoup as a Senior Data Visualization Engineer, where I design and build visualizations for the web using open source technologies.
+I most recently worked at Bocoup as a Senior Data Visualization Engineer, where I designed and built web based visualizations for our clients using open source technologies.

 Prior to that I worked at the Visual Communication Lab at IBM Research, where I worked on a number of information visualization research projects.
 These ranged from text visualization to timelines to the behaviour of people in social networks.

 My career started at OBX Labs (an art research lab) where I worked on integrating typography and live human performance.
 OBX is located at Concordia University, Montreal where I received my undergraduate degree in Computer Science with a minor in Digital Image Sound and the Fine Arts (now known as Computation Art).